CinematicCow/todoer/Readme.md

 - Press `esc` to unfocus the text input and move around.
 - Move up & down via the arrow keys or `kj` vim keybinding.
 - Press `space` to cross off a todo.
+- To delete all completed todos press `D`
 - For more press `?`

 ## Feedback